Daughter Beats Stepsister in £300k Inheritance Dispute | Curtis Parkinson

 Anna Winter (Mr Scarle’s daughter) and Deborah Cutler (Mrs Scarle’s daughter), who had a strained relationship, went to court over who was entitled to inherit their parent’s joint assets.
 Their main asset is their bungalow, valued at £280,000.

 Mr & Mrs Scarle held the property as joint tenants.
-Essentially, this means that one person’s share of the property passes to the survivor when they die.
-As the couple died without a will (intestate), their estate automatically passes to their children.
+This means that one person’s share of the property passes to the survivor when they die.
+As the couple died without a will (intestate), their estate automatically passed to their children.

-The key issue in this case, focussed on who died first.
+The key issue in this case is who died first.
 The forensic evidence was not clear.
 In turn, this made it very difficult to establish whose child should inherit the property.

 Mediation Rejected